Mean-field model of interacting quasilocalized excitations in glasses

-In this work, we show that the low-frequency spectrum of the KHGPS model~\cite{footnote2} --- to be explicitly formulated below --- generically follows ${\cal D}(\omega)\! = \!
+We show that the low-frequency spectrum of the KHGPS model --- to be explicitly formulated below --- rather generically follows ${\cal D}(\omega)\! = \!
 A_{\rm g}\,\omega^4$, as is widely observed in particle-based computer glass-formers, cf.~Fig.~\ref{fig:intro}b.
-We further show that the non-universal prefactor $A_{\rm g}(h,J)$, which captures the characteristic frequency and number density of soft QLMs in particle-based computer glass-formers~\cite{cge_paper,pinching_pnas}, reveals rich dependence on the model parameters $h$ and $J$.
-In particular, $A_{\rm g}(h,J)$ features two scaling regimes for a fixed field $h\!>\!0$; in the small $J$ regime, $\log A_{\rm g}(h,J)\!\sim\!-1/J^2$, reminiscent of its behavior in computer glass models as a function of the temeprature $T_{\rm p}$ at which the glass falls out of equilibrium~\cite{pinching_pnas,ji2019thermal}, cf.~inset of Fig.~\ref{fig:intro}b.
-At larger coupling strength, we find $A_{\rm g}(h,J)\!\sim\!
-J^{-5/2}$.
-That is, $A_{\rm g}(h,J)$ is found to be a nonmonotonic function of the strength of random couplings $J$ for $h\!>\!0$.
-We discuss these results in light of recent observations in computer glass-forming models and delineate some future research directions.
+Furthermore, we develop a comprehensive understanding of the non-universal prefactor $A_{\rm g}(h,J,\kappa_0)$ (where $\kappa_0$ characterizes the initial stiffness probability distribution $p(\kappa)$, see below), of the oscillators' interaction-induced mean square displacement, and of an emerging characteristic frequency, all in terms of properly identified dimensionless quantities.
+In particular, we show that $A_{\rm g}(h,J,\kappa_0)$ is a nonmonotonic function of $J$ for fixed $h$ and strength of anharmonicity, varying predominantly according to $\log[A_{\rm g}(h,J,\kappa_0)]\!\sim\!-(\kappa_0 h^{2/3}\!/J^2)$ in the weak interactions (small $J$) regime --- reminiscent of recent observations in computer glasses shown in the inset of Fig.~\ref{fig:intro}b --- and predominantly decays as a power-law for larger $J$, in a regime where $h$ plays no role.
+We discuss the physical interpretation of the model and its possible relations to available observations in structural glasses, along with delineating some future research directions.